 Automatically upgrade an Azure Kubernetes Service (AKS) cluster

 Part of the AKS cluster lifecycle involves performing periodic upgrades to the latest Kubernetes version.
-It’s important you apply the latest security releases, or upgrade to get the latest features.
-Before learning about auto-upgrade, make sure you understand upgrade fundamentals by reading Upgrade an AKS cluster.
+It’s important you apply the latest security releases or upgrade to get the latest features.
+Before learning about auto-upgrade, make sure you understand the AKS cluster upgrade fundamentals.

 Note

-Any upgrade operation, whether performed manually or automatically, will upgrade the node image version if not already on the latest.
-The latest version is contingent on a full AKS release, and can be determined by visiting the AKS release tracker.
+Any upgrade operation, whether performed manually or automatically, upgrades the node image version if it's not already on the latest version.
+The latest version is contingent on a full AKS release and can be determined by visiting the AKS release tracker.

-Auto-upgrade will first upgrade the control plane, and then proceed to upgrade agent pools one by one.
+Auto-upgrade first upgrades the control plane, and then upgrades agent pools one by one.

-Auto-upgrade provides a set once and forget mechanism that yields tangible time and operational cost benefits.
-By enabling auto-upgrade, you can ensure your clusters are up to date and don't miss the latest AKS features or patches from AKS and upstream Kubernetes.
+Cluster auto-upgrade provides a "set once and forget" mechanism that yields tangible time and operational cost benefits.
+You don't need to stop your workloads, redeploy your workloads, or create a new AKS cluster.
+By enabling auto-upgrade, you can ensure your clusters are up to date and don't miss the latest features or patches from AKS and upstream Kubernetes.

-AKS follows a strict versioning window with regard to supportability.
+AKS follows a strict supportability versioning window.
 With properly selected auto-upgrade channels, you can avoid clusters falling into an unsupported version.
-For more on the AKS support window, see Supported Kubernetes versions.
+For more on the AKS support window, see Alias minor versions.

 Automatically completed upgrades are functionally the same as manual upgrades.
-The timing of upgrades is determined by the selected channel.
+The selected auto-upgrade channel determines the timing of upgrades.
 When making changes to auto-upgrade, allow 24 hours for the changes to take effect.
+Automatically upgrading a cluster follows the same process as manually upgrading a cluster.
+For more information, see Upgrade an AKS cluster.

 The following upgrade channels are available: